-- Require parking lots to have trees that shade paved areas; this can reduce the surface temperature by 40 degrees and the ambient temperature by 7 to 11 degrees. - Integrate street trees along new roads and along existing roads as they are improved. - Preserve open space through the maintenance of natural flood plains, creation of parks, clustering of development, and conservation of environmentally sensitive areas.
+- Require parking lots to have trees that shade paved areas; this can reduce the surface temperature by 40 degrees and the ambient temperature by 7 to 11 degrees. - Integrate street trees along new roads and along existing roads as they are improved. - Preserve open space through the maintenance of natural floodplains, creation of parks, and conservation of environmentally sensitive areas.
 These types of areas and development patterns will greatly reduce the ambient temperature in the City and further reduce road maintenance and energy costs.

-Recommendation 5.12: Identify ways in which the City can proactively address air and light pollution.
+Recommendation 5.12: Identify ways in which the City can proactively address air, light, and noise pollution.

-- Provide for centers of development, which decreases dependence on the automobile. - Require interconnectedness of streets between neighborhoods, parks, retail, recreation and other types of development to minimize automobile trip length and congestion. - Require interconnected trails between and through developments, thereby providing an alternative pedestrian and bicycle circulation system. - Consider requirements minimizing light pollution that could adversely affect Heath's nighttime environment and rural feel.
-Such requirements are often referred to as dark sky ordinance requirements, and often address elements such as maximum outdoor lighting wattages, heights of poles, and lamp shielding solutions.
+- Encourage interconnectedness of streets between neighborhoods, parks, retail, recreation, and other types of development to minimize automobile trip length and congestion. - Encourage interconnected trails between and through developments, thereby providing an alternative pedestrian and bicycle circulation system. - Promote "Dark Skies" by investigating and considering additional standards or a standalone Dark Sky ordinance or regulations.